puppetlabs/puppet/api/docs/http_catalog.md

 - `checksum_type`: a dot-separated list of checksum types supported by the agent, for use in file resources of a static catalog.
 The order signifies preference, highest first.

-An optional parameter can be provided to the POST or GET to notify a node classifier that the client requested a specific environment, which might differ from what the client believes is its current environment:
+Optional parameters that may be provided to the POST or GET:

 - `configured_environment`: the environment configured on the client.
+May be provided to notify an ENC that the client requested a specific environment which might differ from what the client believes is its current environment.
+- `job_id`: which orchestration job triggered this catalog request.

 ### Example Response